 - If your child is working below age-related standards in core subjects, differentiated activities will be provided.
 If needed, children may work with the plans from different year group.

 - Pupils who access the school’s ELMS provision and have an EHCP or a One Plan in place, will be provided with work pitched to their individual level alongside tasks and activities to complete taken directly from their support plans.

 - Weekly contact will be made with parents/carers and pupils, for pupils who have an EHCP or One Plan, by a named member of staff to support engagement and check on well-being.

 - If pupils have specific equipment in school that supports their learning, this can be sent home to support remote education.
-For example, this can include: reading rulers, enlarged texts, writing slopes etc. Laptops have been provided to support a number of SEND pupils.
+For example, this can include reading rulers, enlarged texts, writing slopes etc.

 - We recognise that some pupils, for example those with complex educational learning needs may not be able to access remote education without additional support or input.
-As well as offering our most vulnerable pupils a place in school where they can continue to access appropriate levels of support, we also have a range of staff available to answer any support queries.
+We also have a range of staff available to answer any support queries.